scgbern/scgpico/content/research/snf02/index.md

 ---
 Title: Tools and Techniques for Decomposing and Composing Software
 ---
+#Tools and Techniques for Decomposing and Composing Software
 *Tools and Techniques for Decomposing and Composing Software* is a project funded by the [Swiss National Science Foundation](http://www.snf.ch/) (SNSF project # [2000-067855.02](http://p3.snf.ch/Project-67855)).

 | | |